stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

 The two participants agree on the following constants:

-- m, the _transaction set maximum transaction count_, is defined as 2, the
-maximum number of transactions that can be signed in any process between the increments of iteration number i.
-This constant may be changed in protocol upgrades.
+- m, the _maximum transaction account of an iteration's transaction set_, is defined as 2, the maximum number of transactions that can be signed in any process between the increments of iteration number i.

 ### Variables